 Image optimization is an important part of On-Page SEO.
-And if you are not doing the Image optimization then I think that it the biggest mistake you are doing as an online marketer.
+And if you are not doing SEO Image optimization then I think that is the biggest mistake you are doing as an online marketer.

 Are you using images for your content?

 Are you using enough images for your post?

 Adding a single image to your page or post enhances the SEO?

 And many other questions must be in your mind or I had in my mind as a beginner too.
 When I was a beginner in the field of SEO even, I use to have these types of questions for sure.
 But now I am clear and have understood that even a single image in the blog post can enhance the SEO of our post or page.

 So today in this post I will be telling you how you can do better SEO image optimization and rank of the Google SERPs.

 A good image can say a thousand words without even actually reading the content with which the image is attached.
 Many people including me judge a post by the image or images in it.
 Because an attractive image can get the intention of the people easily.
 So, I recommend you use an image that reflects the image for the post.